-The BDBF will donate from its fee (£206 in 2022) the value of the 2019 PCC fee plus inflation (rounded up - so £33 in 2022) to the PCC of the parish to which the authorised minister (including Readers) is licensed or in which the authorised minister (including Readers) habitually attends worship.
+The BDBF donates from its fee the value of the 2019 PCC fee plus inflation (rounded up) to the PCC of the parish to which the authorised minister (including Readers) is licensed or in which the authorised minister (including Readers) habitually attends worship.

 The PCC therefore continues to retain this element of the BDBF fee.
-All Church of England authorised ministers (including Readers) who are not in receipt of a stipend or a salary funded by the BDBF are eligible to receive two thirds of the balance of the BDBF fee after deduction of the donation to the PCC (£33 in 2022), rounded up to the nearest pound.
-In 2022 this amounts to two thirds of £206 minus £33 rounded up, and equals £117.
+All Church of England authorised ministers (including Readers) who are not in receipt of a stipend or a salary funded by the BDBF are eligible to receive two thirds of the balance of the BDBF fee after deduction of the donation to the PCC.
 Payment is handled by the relevant PCC.
+The fees for 2023 are shown in the table below: